 “Human trafficking, which involves the enslaving of individuals in order to use them for financial gain, is an intolerable affront to human dignity.

-“As Catholics, we are called to listen to the wisdom of Pope Paul VI in the Vatican II document, Gaudium et Spes:
+“As Catholics, we are called to listen to the wisdom in the Vatican II document, Gaudium et Spes:

 ‘…[W]hatever is opposed to life itself…whatever violates the integrity of the human person…whatever insults humanity—such as subhuman living conditions, arbitrary imprisonment, deportation, slavery, prostitution…all these things…poison human society…Moreover, they are a supreme dishonor to the Creator.’